juniorcl/airbnb-scheduling-forecast/README.md

 Step 05.
 Data Preparation: In this fifth section, the data will be prepared for machine learning modeling.
 Therefore, they will be transformed to improve the learning of the machine learning model, thus they can be encoded, oversampled, subsampled or rescaled.

 Step 06.
-Feature Selection: After the data preparation in this section algorithms, like Boruta, will select the best columns to be used for the training of the machine learning model.
+Feature Selection: After the data preparation in this section algorithms, like PCA, will select the best columns to be used for the training of the machine learning model.
 This reduces the dimensionality of the database and decreases the chances of overfiting.

 Step 07.
 Machine Learning Modeling: Step 07 aims to train the machine learning algorithms and how they can predict the data.
 For validation the model is trained, validated and applied to cross validation to know the learning capacity of the model.